-- Parents will be provided information and usernames/passwords to access their student’s grades on Parent Access for Skyward so they can monitor grades and attendance on a daily basis.
+- Parents will be provided information and usernames/passwords to access their student’s grades on StudentVue/ParentVue on Synergy so they can monitor grades and attendance on a daily basis.

 - Report cards will be sent home quarterly.

-- Students who are not making satisfactory progress will have progress reports and notification letters sent home on a monthly basis.
+- Students who are not making satisfactory progress will have progress reports and notification emails sent home on a monthly basis.

-- Advisors will contact parents of students making unsatisfactory progress on a monthly basis.
+- Advisors and student-support staff will contact parents of students making unsatisfactory progress on a monthly basis.

 Staff are available for consultations in a number of ways at Challenger:

-- During planning time before and after school times.
+- During planning time before and after school.